mnishant2/MedPath/README.md

 ## Data directory layout (expected before processing)

-Preserve the original download structure exactly (as in `EL_gen/data`).
+Preserve the original download structure exactly (as downloaded/extracted).
 Do not rearrange files; only change the top-level root with `--data_dir` if needed.
 Examples below mirror the expected layout used by the processors:

 ```text
 <data_root>/